huckmon/dockerwithjava/README.md

 - alpinewithjava8
 - alpinewithjava21

-If you're using this container for minecraft servers of anykind, Minecraft versions 1.12.2 and below need java 8 and any other versions are fine with java 17 and above.
+Please note that for alpine images you'll need to replace `bash` with `sh` anytime it's mentioned in this page (and in general use).

 # Running a minecraft modpack server

 This section is a quickstart guide to using this container for a minecraft modpack server.
-This also works as a very liberal example for running other apps with this container
+This also works as a very liberal example for running other apps java with this container.

+please note that if you're using this container for minecraft servers of anykind, Minecraft versions 1.12.2 and below need java 8 and any other versions are fine with java 17 and above so you will need to ensure you're using the right container tag.

 Do `docker exec -it <container name> bash` to enter the container.
 For alpine images you'll need to replace `bash` with `sh` anytime it's mentioned.

 Navigate to the location of your modpack server files.
 If you followed the provided examples, it'll be in /home/modpackfiles with modpackfiles being the name you gave it.

 Do `bash launch.sh` where launch.sh is the name of the shell script to launch the server.

+Alternately, if you don't want to use a launch script, just do `java -server -Xms<Min_Ram> -Xmx<Max_Ram> <Javaargs> -jar <Modloader_Jar> nogui`. you'll need to replace; Min_Ram and Max_Ram with the minimum and maximum memory you want to give the server, Modloader_Jar with the modloader jar file and Javaargs can be removed if you don't have any java arguments you want to use.
+If you run into issues with java, just replace java with the direct path to your java version.

 ## Server launch script